June 2010 Northern Plains tornado outbreak: June 18 Midwest derechos

-During the evening hours of June 18, a second, weaker derecho formed over Iowa and began following a path similar to the first one, and by 8:45 pm CDT (0145 UTC) the storm was moving across Illinois causing damage in areas already affected by the initial derecho event before weakening and dissipating.
+During the evening of June 18, a second, weaker derecho formed over Iowa and began following a path similar to the first one, and by 8:45 pm CDT (0145 UTC) the storm was moving across Illinois causing damage in areas already affected by the initial derecho event before weakening and dissipating.
 One fatality was reported from the event in northern Indiana and in Dexter, Michigan.
 This storm also produced dangerous lightning with two homes hit by lightning in Dexter and Scio Township in Michigan.